Sp3ctro/Sp3ctro.github.io/_posts/2020-02-05-FRM-Reading-6.md

 *LO 6f: Describe the relationship between leverage, market value of asset and VaR within an active balance sheet management framework*

 Balance sheets tend to be procyclical, meaning that as prices rise, capital requirements will also rise.
 Leverage is counter-cyclical meaning that as prices rise leverage declines and vice-versa.
 Oftentimes target VAR levels are constrained by a bank's equity, and due to the previously mentioned procyclicality of balance sheet sizes, economic and price grown can increase risk-taking activity.

+__References__

+*“Messages from the academic literature on risk measurement for the trading book,” Basel Committee on Banking Supervision, Working Paper, No. 19, Jan 2011.*